10 Best Woods for Smoking Chicken

 7. Western Apple Wood Chips for Smoking Chicken

 What happens when you can’t decide what flavor you want in your chicken?
-Well, you could try buying a bundled pack so you can identify the best wood for smoking chicken.
-Western Premium has several bundled, but this one has applewood, cherry wood, and pecan wood.
-These are all fruitwoods that work great with chicken, either alone or in combination.
+Well, you could try buying a bundled pack.
+That way, you can identify the best wood for smoking chicken.
+Western Premium has several bundles.
+But this one has applewood, cherry wood, and pecan wood.
+All mentioned are fruitwoods that work great with chicken (either alone or in combination).

-Apple and cherry are mild, light woods while pecan is a nutty medium wood.
+Apple and cherry are mild, light woods, while pecan is a nutty medium wood.
 Few palates enjoy the taste of plain pecan smoke, so you should try mixing it with one of the other woods for a more palate-friendly result.
-Each of the wood bags in this bundle is 180 cubic centimeters, so it’s the ideal size for experimentation.
-Once you pick your preference you can scale up.
+Each wood bag in this bundle is 180 cubic centimeters, so it’s ideal for experimentation.
+Once you pick your preference, you can scale up.

-Flavor-wise, cherry is sweet and tangy, apple is sweet and light, and pecan is nutty and a touch heavier than the other two.
+Flavor-wise, cherry is sweet and tangy, apple is sugary and light, and pecan is nutty and a touch heavier than the other two.
 All Western Premium wood chips are fully organic with no toxic additives or pesticides.
-You can soak them before use but it’s not necessary.
-These are chips though, so if you want to smoke for several hours per session, look for wood chunks.
+You can soak them before use, but it’s not necessary.
+These are chips tough, so if you want to smoke for several hours per session, look for wood chunks.

-This variety pack of Western Premium Fruitwood chips is the perfect tool for your barbeque adventures.
+This variety pack of Western Premium Fruitwood chips is perfect for barbeque adventures.
 Try them solo or in different combinations for flavorfully smoked chicken.

 Pros: